| Home |

 Directions:

-1. Add all ingredients to blender, except banana and milk, and process until extra smooth.
-Pour into a bowl or tupperware.
-Stir in milk as needed to thin out, but you shouldn’t need to do so until the batter has been refrigerated.
+1. Add all ingredients to blender (except the banana, peanut butter and milk) along with 2 tsp maple syrup and process until extra smooth.
+Pour into a bowl.
+Stir in milk as needed to thin out, but this shouldn’t be needed until the batter has been refrigerated.

 2. Preheat a skillet over medium heat.
-Once heated, spray the skillet with cooking spray and drop batter into the pan, about 1/4 cup per pancake.
-Place 3 slices of banana into the top of each pancake, if using.
+Once heated, spray the skillet with cooking spray and drop batter into the pan, about 1/4 cup per pancake, or make plate-sized pancakes for an added treat.
+Place 3 slices of banana into the top of each pancake (or 6 slices in a giant one).
 Once they begin to set (~ 2 minutes), flip over and cook for an additional 1-2 minutes.

-3. Top with peanut butter (recommended: Cinnamon Currant Peanut Butter) or butter and drizzle with maple syrup.
+3. Top with peanut butter (I recommend Cinnamon Currant Peanut Butter) or butter and drizzle with maple syrup.

 Filed in Breakfast, Gluten Free, Peanut Butter, Vegetarian